steveofficer/UIAQuery/README.md

 --------

 #### Select by Class #####
-To select all the children that have a ClassName property of 'list_item' then you would use: parent_control.Query(">.list_item")
+ To select all the children that have a ClassName property of 'list_item' then you would use:

+       parent_control.Query(">.list_item")

 #### Select by AutomationId #####
-To select any descendants that have an AutomationId property of 'focussed' then you would use: parent_control.Query("#focussed")
+ To select any descendants that have an AutomationId property of 'focussed' then you would use:

+       parent_control.Query("#focussed")

 #### Select by ControlType ####
-To select any buttons that are children of elements with a ClassName of 'button_container' then you would use: parent_control.Query(".button_container >Button")
+ To select any buttons that are children of descendants with a ClassName of 'button_container' then you would use:

+       parent_control.Query(".button_container >Button")